ethereum-optimism/op-analytics/op_chains_tracking/goldsky_configs/readme.md

 goldsky pipeline create <pipeline-name> --definition-path <path_to_yml/file_name>.yml
 ```

-5. If successful, go to the goldksy app website returned and monitor the pipeline
+5. If successful, go to the goldsky app website returned and monitor the pipeline

 6. Have fun